 And though I had experience in speaking before huge crowds, the pressure is huge.
 I’ve got to be successful so people won’t laugh at me.
 I’ve got to do it right.

 And I was also second-guessing myself.
 Imposter syndrome is real.
 So, I hesitated somehow, though eventually, I decided to jump.

-Because I was a teacher, the first audiences I had in mine were students and teachers.
+Because I was a teacher, the first audiences I had in mind were students and teachers.

 I said I could teach students how to gain confidence in public speaking.
 I could teach teachers how to become better teachers.

-The first targets were the easy target.
+The first targets were the easy targets.
 Or so I thought.

 I sent 50 letters to 50 schools offering free public speaking to their students for free.